The-Akhilesh-Thapliyal/Face-Mask-Detection/README.md

 2. **Install Dependencies:** `pip install`.

-3. **Download the Dataset:** Download and organize the dataset in the `Face Mask Dataset` directory.
+3. **Download the Dataset:** Download and organize the dataset in the current working directory.

 4. **Obtain Pre-trained Models (Optional):** Download and place pre-trained model.

-5. **Execute the Jupyter Notebook:** Execute the script with `Face Mask Detection VGG16.ipynb` for real-time face mask detection.
+5. **Execute the Jupyter Notebook:** Execute the script with `Face Mask Detection.ipynb` for real-time face mask detection.